IN SEARCH OF QUEER LIFE (2)

 Evelyn died in February of '69 and her body was sent back to her hometown, Halifax, where she and Glen had previously lived.
 He decided he'd done his duty and there was no more reason to stay in Montreal, so prepared to head off to Winnipeg and his home province.

 We'd hung around together, or I'd hung on to Glen, for 18 months.
 There were a few phone calls later, a couple of times I sent small sums of money to help, but the fall of 1969 was the last time we actually saw each other.
 By then I was living in Toronto and washing dishes on the trains.
-(Who knew railway diner crews were gay: not me until after I was no longer part of one.)
+(Who knew railway diner crews were mostly gay? -- not me until I met a fellow crew member in the Parkside a year after I'd left the railway.)
 Working for CN on the Rapido between Toronto and Montreal there was an overnight layover on alternate days in each city.
 For eight or nine months through to the end of 1969 both Montreal and Toronto bars were part of my routine, alongside a Toronto life that now included gay friends, and boyfriends.

 At the moment I was being punished with a Winnipeg run by the union steward for taking a sick day.
 This was the time of full service dining cars and "punished" meant a day and a half up to your elbows in scalding dishwater heated by the train's steam line.
 By the time we pulled into Winnipeg layers of skin were peeling off in long strips.
 Maybe when we get back to Toronto look for another job, thought I. Phoning Johnny (let me call him that one last time) on landing, I bought a case of beer and went to visit him and his girlfriend for an hour.
 An Indigenous woman about my age, he told her I'd been his boy and she sat in my lap and giggled.
 I said "fo goodness sake", what his old granny up in Pine Falls used to say.
 Or so he'd once said.
 And that was the end.
 More or less.
 He went to prison one more and ignominious time, then worked as a chef/cook in various places in Manitoba, finally dying of a stroke in 2003.